lambda-music/lambda-music/readme.md

 > java jar lamu.jar any-scheme-program.scm
 ```

 ## Advanced Command-line Parameter ##
-Lamu is formed by several components.
+Lamu is composed by several components.
 And Lamu's command-line parameter can
 specify the components to be instantiated on at the start-up.

 For further information, please read